shichao-ma/120-Data-Science-Interview-Questions/predictive-modeling.md

   - Weight: weight for the edge type (comment, like, tag, etc.).
 Emphasis on features the company wants to promote
   - Time decay: the older the less important

-#### 13. How would you predict who someone may want to send a Snapchat or Gmail to?
+#### 13. How would you predict whom someone may want to send a Snapchat or Gmail to?
 - for each user, assign a score of how likely someone would send an email to
 - the rest is feature engineering:
   - number of past emails, how many responses, the last time they exchanged an email, whether the last email ends with a question mark, features about the other users, etc.
-- Ask someone for more details.
+- Is content available?
+If so, use the content.
 - People who someone sent emails the most in the past, conditioning on time decay.

 #### 14. How would you suggest to a franchise where to open a new store?
+- talk to the marketing team and listen to their intuition
+  - a place with no store: an opportunity or people there don't like us?
 - build a master dataset with local demographic information available for each location.
   - local income levels, proximity to traffic, weather, population density, proximity to other businesses
   - a reference dataset on local, regional, and national macroeconomic conditions (e.g. unemployment, inflation, prime interest rate, etc.)